6 Signs of Alcohol Addiction You Shouldn’t Ignore

 If when you’re in a completely new place with lots of things to explore, but you choose the fridge full of little bottles, this is not normal.

 Also, you also need to think about the situation beforehand: are you already thinking about the contents of the minibar before you even get into the room?

 5. Do you check your stocks daily?

 If you find that checking your stocks becomes a daily task alongside preparing food, cleaning the house and tidying up, then be careful!

 This wouldn’t be a problem if it didn’t cause you anxiety and even make you lose your concentration at certain moments in your life.

-The fear of getting stuck without alcohol supplies is a clear alert of an alcohol addiction.
+The fear of getting stuck without alcohol supplies is one of the clear signs of alcohol addiction.

 6. Seeking out friends that like drinking

-When we find ourselves in a deeper alcohol addiction, then we don’t just stop valuing low-alcohol or non-alcoholic drinks, but also people who don’t like drinking.
+When we find ourselves in deep alcohol addiction, we stop valuing low-alcohol or non-alcoholic drinks.
+Moreover, we also stop valuing people who don’t like drinking.